AdobeDocs/analytics.en/help/components/c-calcmetrics/cm-reference/cm-adv-functions.md

 Approximate Count Distinct (customer ID eVar) is a common use case for this function.

-Definition for a new ‘Approximate Customers' calculated metric:
+Definition for a new 'Approximate Customers' calculated metric:

 ![](assets/approx-count-distinct.png)